gitjit/myblog/Readme.md

 ```
 ## Adjusting Content Width
 To adjust the width of your site,I copied the main.scss from the theme and changed width.
 Then I updated head.html to use this local main.scss than from theme.

+## Adding copy button to code block
+I added copy-code.css and copy-code.js in the static folder.
+Then link the css and script in head.html.